 Veterinary Nurse (Cert II.)

 Olivia began her journey with us in 2017 as a work placement student during her year 11 studies.
 In addition to her studies she achieved her Certificate II through TAFE NSW.
-Outside of work Olivia is a passionate dancer and a lot of her free time is spent at the studio.
-Despite being our shortest employee, Olivia loves big dogs and everything round and chubby!
-Her home is filled with snorts and snoring from her French and British bulldog.
+Olivia loves big dogs and everything round and chubby!
+Her home is filled with snorts and snoring from her French bulldog, Erni and British bulldog, Lola and most of her spare time outside of work is spent with them.
 Olivia began (human) nursing at UTAS but decided her true love was with the animals instead.
-Olivia will commence a Bachelor of Veterinary Technology degree in 2021 and is very excited for the next big step in her career.
+Olivia commenced a Bachelor of Veterinary Technology degree in 2021 and is very excited for the next big step in her career.

 Princess Willow Blossum